 Ulises I is an art mission to space by the Colectivo Espacial Mexicano.
 This is a personal journal, photographic record, and collection of essays documenting the mission, by Juan José Díaz Infante and other collaborators.
 Note: This is a beta version of the Ulises I book.

-Everything Change features twelve stories from our 2016 Climate Fiction Short Story Contest along with along with a foreword by science fiction legend and contest judge Kim Stanley Robinson and an interview with renowned climate fiction author Paolo Bacigalupi.
-Everything Change is free to download, read, […]
+Features short stories from our 2016 Climate Fiction Short Story Contest along with a foreword by science fiction legend and contest judge Kim Stanley Robinson, and an interview with renowned climate fiction author Paolo Bacigalupi.

 A collection of research-based “fiction with footnotes” short stories about environmental futures, created by students in Dr. Michele Speitz’s course “Slow Catastrophes, Speculative Futures, Science & Imagintion” at Furman University in South Carolina.

 Evoke: Human Trafficking

 A short comic book about the challenge of human trafficking, and how we might address this crisis.
 Created in collaboration with the World Bank’s Evoke project.